Malaysian Armed Forces: Defence industry

 In aerospace sector, Malaysia is one of the aerospace hubs in the region.
 Since 1990, Malaysia has witness a growing in aerospace industry when received a lot of foreign direct investment from major foreign aerospace players.
 In 1998, Boeing enters Malaysia aerospace industry by acquired 50% stake in Aerospace Composites Malaysia and set up the plant in Bukit Kayu Hitam, Kedah.
 In 2024, Boeing relaunches this manufacturing facility as Boeing Composites Malaysia.
-Another two major foreign aerospace company namely Spirit AeroSystems and Honeywell Aerospace Technologies also set up their plant in Subang and Penang respectively.
+Another major foreign aerospace company namely Spirit AeroSystems and Collins Aerospace has set up their plant in Subang while Honeywell Aerospace Technologies has set up their plant in Penang respectively.
 Airbus and BAE Systems invested in Malaysian aerospace industry by outsourcing theirs aerostructures components from Malaysian companies.
 Since 1990s, Malaysia, through SME Aerospace and CTRM has been manufacturing aircraft components such as wing parts, nacelles, composites structures and helicopter parts for the Airbus.
 These include parts for the A320, A330, A350, A380, A400 and Airbus helicopters.
 Other than that, SME Aerospace also manufactures pylons for the BAE Systems Hawk AJT for worldwide customers.
 Although Malaysia does not build major aircraft locally or through any partnerships, Malaysia already has experience in building light aircraft such as the SME Aero Tiga and CTRM Eagle Aircraft Eagle 150.
 In addition to this, CTRM also built their indigenous unmanned aerial vehicle called the CTRM Aludra.
 In 2005, UPECA Aerotech joined the club by manufacturing and supplying aircraft components for both Boeing and Airbus.
 In 2021, Turkish Aerospace Industries open its engineering and design centre in Malaysia to train local engineer and share its technologies in local defence industry and aviation fields.
 Besides aerostructures manufacturing, Malaysia also expand its MRO market share.
 AIROD is one of the only companies to have received a certificate from the United States (US) based defence company, Lockheed Martin as a C-130 MRO centre outside the US.
 In 2015, the United States Marine Corps awarded AIROD for MRO operations on its 13 units of C-130 aircraft that were based in Japan.
 Besides the C-130, AIROD also had an expertise in servicing other types of commercial and military aircraft and had served other customers across the region.
 Like AIROD, another local aerospace company named ATSC has also played an important role in the aerospace industry in Malaysia.
 This company focuses more on MRO services for Russian-built aircraft such as the Sukhoi Su-30, MiG-29 and Mil Mi-17.
 In 2017, ATSC was awarded a contract to do a major overhaul and upgrade on the RMAF Sukhoi Su-30 MKM fleet.
-For other local aerospace players, BHIC AeroServices, UMW Aerospace, UMW Aero Assets, Destini Prima, Destini Avia Technique and Galaxy Aerospace is some of the local company that contributed to the MRO segments.
+For other local aerospace players, BHIC AeroServices, UMW Aerospace, UMW Aero Assets, Destini Prima, Destini Avia Technique, Galaxy Aerospace, G7 Aerospace and Global Turbine Asia is some of the local company that contributed to the MRO segments.